mthvedt/hitchhiker-rust/src/tree/design.md

 - Futures model.
 Choice of chains or direct futures.

 A transaction allows us to alloc arbitrary bytes, as well as arena-alloc various typed things.
-Publically, we can alloc space for keys and values to be inserted into the tree without copying.
+Publicly, we can alloc space for keys and values to be inserted into the tree without copying.
 The returned 'AllocPointers' maybe from a transaction arena or may simply be boxes or Rcs.

 (In any order)